pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

 Now the main domain is ready and filled with properties.
 Next, the layer from which the trees take water is sampled.
+It has to fit one of the previous layers
 Our previously defined *meshGen* is used again for this.

     # Generating source mesh